 We wish to save more.
 And with your help we can.

-Finally we have found a suitable, quiet and peaceful house for rescues to decompress and rehabilitate.
+In 2021 we found a suitable, quiet and peaceful house for rescues to decompress and rehabilitate.
 A house that provides a home environment for animals that are considered unadoptable because of old age or disability to live out the rest of their lives.
 An area and a meeting point to welcome volunteers and the nearby community to hold sterilization and education events.

-We are asking for your support to cover the running costs.
-Support us by donating or becoming a patreaon.
+We are asking for your support to cover the ongoing running costs and maintenance.
+Support us by donating or becoming a patron.

 Donate today and be part of a this live-changing mission for Bali's animals.
 Help us to give many more a new beginning.